splynx/docs/files/en/addons_modules/speedtest/speedtest.md

 The Splynx Speedtest add-on is used to show administrators and customers, Customer's Download and Upload internet speeds, their Ping, Jitter, Ip address and Latency.

-The add-on can be installed in two methods, via CLI or the Web UI
+The add-on can be installed in two methods, via CLI or the Web UI.

 To install the splynx-speedtest add-on via CLI, the following commands can be used:
 ```bash